Respect for Human Rights

 We have Consultation Hotline to prevent violation of compliance, including respect for human rights and prohibition of discrimination, or resolve the problem early on.

-The contact point for reporting shall be the Risk Management & Compliance Office, outside attorneys, or outside corporate auditors, and the means for reporting may be selected by e-mail, mail, or telephone.
-Upon receipt of a report, the contents are reported to the corporate auditors.
+The contact point for reporting shall be the Risk Management & Compliance Office, outside attorneys, or outside audit & supervisory board members, and the means for reporting may be selected by e-mail, mail, or telephone.
+Upon receipt of a report, the contents are reported to the audit & supervisory board members.
 The Board of Directors periodically receives reports from the Risk Management & Compliance Office on the status of the operation of the internal reporting system and supervises it.

 Although it is possible to report anonymously, even if the name of the informant is indicated, we take care not to disadvantage the informant due to the use of the system.